In the context of bank reconciliation, in which account would you... | Study Prep in Pearson+

 Understand the concept of bank reconciliation: Bank reconciliation is the process of comparing the bank statement with the company's accounting records to identify discrepancies and ensure accuracy.

 Identify the nature of payments received but not yet deposited: These are payments that the company has received but has not yet physically deposited into the bank account.
-They are considered part of the company's cash balance but are not yet reflected in the bank statement.
+They are temporarily held in an intermediary account.

-Understand why other accounts are not suitable: 'Cash Over and Short' is used to record discrepancies in cash handling, 'Petty Cash' is for small, incidental expenses, and 'Accounts Receivable' represents amounts owed by customers, not cash received.
+Compare the other options provided: Petty Cash is used for small, immediate expenses; Accounts Receivable represents amounts owed by customers; Cash Over and Short is used to record discrepancies in cash handling.
+None of these accounts are appropriate for payments received but not yet deposited.

-Conclude that the correct account for payments received but not yet deposited is 'Undeposited Funds,' as it accurately reflects the temporary status of these funds before they are deposited into the bank.
+Conclude that the correct account for payments received but not yet deposited is 'Undeposited Funds,' as it accurately reflects the temporary holding of these payments before they are deposited into the bank.

 Watch next